 I love homeschooling my ADHD kiddos, but it’s challenging for sure.
 Even with diet changes that have been more effective than their ADHD medications ever were, it’s still a challenge.
-If you can imagine with me, I homeschool Flint Lockwood (Cloudy with a Chance of Meatballs) and Dory (Finding Dory) with Winnie the Pooh keeping an eye on meal times and snack options.
+If you can imagine with me, I homeschool Flint Lockwood (Cloudy with a Chance of Meatballs) and Dory (Finding Dory) with a little Minion, keeping an eye on meal times and snack options.
 It’s noisy, high energy, messy, and loads of fun.
 Certain days are rough; some days rocket and dive and veer into a range of extremes: anxiety and emotional melt downs, high distractibility, zero self-regulation, etc.

 If you are homeschooling or are thinking of homeschooling an active or challenged child, finding a homeschool curriculum can seem even more daunting.
 How do you know what will work?
 Will they be able to stick with something for the entire year?
 Can we make it through all the subjects when we can’t make it through a single meal?
 But let me reassure you, finding homeschool curriculum for ADHD isn’t as hard as it sounds.

 The method or style.
 There are so many educational options for homeschoolers: online homeschooling, traditional homeschooling, classical homeschooling, unschooling, delight-directed, etc. But there isn’t a right or wrong option for ADHD.
 Any of these styles would need at least a little adjustment to fit your family and your child.
 So find something you love.
 Find something that aligns with your family’s values and lifestyle, and do it well.
 The method and style have to be a fit for you, too, not just your child.